9000fm/p5.js/README.md

-# p5.visuals
+# sqr.fm

-A personal collection of daily creative coding sketches built with [p5.js](https://p5js.org/).
+□ ꜰᴍ is a personal collection of daily creative coding sketches built with [p5.js](https://p5js.org/).

 ## structure